Crazy For Symmetry

 Why India Does Not Need Me

-David Stairs As I come to the end of ten months of articles about India, I am a little sad.
-It has taken an effort, at times, to stick to my original purpose, to observe everyday design in action on the subcontinent.
-There have been both discoveries and disappointments, but that seems normal— much like […]
+As I come to the end of ten months of articles about India, I am a little sad.
+It has taken an effort, at times, to stick to my original purpose, to observe everyday design in action on the subcontinent….
+Continue Reading →

 Animals in the 21st Century Urban Environment

-David Stairs I once saw a mounted policeman in Philadelphia charge down a street at a full gallop chasing a felon.
+I once saw a mounted policeman in Philadelphia charge down a street at a full gallop chasing a felon.
 In my neighborhood, South 9th Street, there were even a few remaining stables.
-This was, of course, a 17th century city that late in the 20th century that still had a mounted police unit. […]
+This was, of course, a 17th century city that late in the 20th century that still had a mounted police unit….
+Continue Reading →

 Workers